pendulum-project/ntpd-rs/README.md

 cargo build --release
 ```
 This produces a `ntp-daemon` binary at `target/release/ntp-daemon`, which is the main NTP daemon.

+### macOS support

+ntpd-rs builds on macOS with hardware timestamping and other linux-specific features disabled.

+It appears to function when it builds, but is not officially supported or tested.
+Importantly, PRs are not validated against macOS so support may be broken at any point.

+### Running ntpd-rs

 Before running the ntpd-rs daemon, make sure that no other NTP daemons are running.
 E.g. when chrony is running
 ```sh